Harbour (programming language): Macro operator (runtime compiler)

-Object Oriented Programming
+Object-oriented programming

 Programming in an OOP style is a broader issue than a specific library or a specific interface, but OOP programming is something many Clipper programmers have come to expect.
 CA-Clipper 5.2 and especially 5.3 added a number of base classes, and a matching OOP syntax.
 Libraries such as Class(y), FieWin, Clip4Win, and Top Class provide additional OOP functionality.

 Harbour has OOP extensions with full support for classes including inheritance, based on Class(y) syntax.
 OOP syntax in Harbour is very similar to that of earlier Clipper class libraries so it should be possible to maintain legacy Clipper code with minimal changes.

 Syntax and semantics

 Harbour as every xBase language is case insensitive and can optionally accept keywords written just by their first four characters.

 Built-in data types

-Harbour has six scalar types : Nil, String, Date, Logical, Numeric, Pointer, and four complex types: Array, Object, CodeBlock, and Hash.
+Harbour has six scalar types: Nil, String, Date, Logical, Numeric, Pointer, and four complex types: Array, Object, CodeBlock, and Hash.
 A scalar holds a single value, such as a string, numeric, or reference to any other type.
 Arrays are ordered lists of scalars or complex types, indexed by number, starting at 1.
 Hashes, or associative arrays, are unordered collections of any type values indexed by their associated key, which may be of any scalar or complex type.

 Literal (static) representation of scalar types: